 The amount of the car allowance not only impacts recruiting new talent, but retaining existing team members.
 When drivers incur different levels of expense but receive the same allowance, they know it's not fair.
-Morale will dip.
+Morale may dip.
 Employees who get the short end of the stick may look elsewhere to find an employer with a more competitive reimbursement plan.
 Instead of attracting top talent, you lose it because of an out-of-date car allowance.

-According to recent mBurse surveys (2017, 2018, 2019), most car allowances have not been revisited or changed in years.
+According to recent mBurse surveys (2017, 2018, 2019), most car allowances have not been changed in years.
 Gas prices fluctuate and inflation occurs, but the car allowance stays the same.
 Insurance costs climb, but the car allowance stays the same.
 Territories expand, but…you get the picture.

-Going back to the three questions from the beginning: At some point you have to re-evaluate your car allowance, but this doesn’t necessarily mean spending more.
+Re-evaluating your car allowance does not have to mean spending more.
 Often you can achieve great results simply by removing unnecessary tax waste from your existing policy.
 Our tax savings calculator can help you predict how much the company would save and the employees would benefit.